Easy Campfire Safety for Kids and Parents

 Don’t Use Lighter Fluid

-Avoid adding fuel to your fire, such as lighter fluid or a chemical fire starter.
-When possible, stick to natural fire-starting methods such as paper, wood shavings, tinder (small sticks), kindling, and firewood.
+We don’t use lighter fluid or a chemical fire starter.
+We stick to natural fire-starting methods such as paper, wood shavings, tinder (small sticks), kindling, and firewood.

 Lighter fluid might give a fire a kick at the starting point but rarely adds to the longevity of the flames.
 We avoid having flammable liquids near the fire completely.